CHMcCartney/CS4641/docs/_posts/midterm.markdown

 # Methods

 We are planning on using NYC taxi trip data to predict the fare amount for a taxi drive.
 This would involve training a model on the data using various supervised learning algorithms such as random forest or KNN and using existing packages and libraries such as scikit-learn.
 The given labels would be a few categories for how the fare changes based on the data.
 Parameters that may be analyzed in our model include trip distance, pick-up and drop-off locations, passenger count, and time.
 Thus far, we have proceeded with data cleaning and dimension reduction using backward feature selection.
+The entries of the dataset have been converted into processable datatypes to allow for comparisons and further operations.
 We have also implemented a supervised linear regression model which operates with the most relevant variables to predict fare amounts.

 # Results and Discussion